37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Saruman.

-Why it stumps people: Sounds right: Sauron.
-Isn’t.
-Sauron is the main villain but technically a Maia, not a wizard in the Istari sense.
-Gandalf’s apparent death and mysterious return can also read as abandonment if you squint.
-But the answer is Saruman, who corrupts Isengard and breeds Uruk-hai.
+Sauron feels right.
+Sauron is wrong.
+He’s the main villain, sure, but he’s a Maia, not a wizard in the Istari sense.
+And Gandalf’s death-and-return can look like abandonment if you squint hard enough.
+The traitor is Saruman, who corrupts Isengard and breeds the Uruk-hai.

 12. Who is the dwarf in the Fellowship?
 (Easy)